zenUnicorn/Python-Articles/how-d-i-append-to-a-file.md

     ham.close()
 ```
 Contents of the file example2.txt’ will now be,
-> python The quick brown fox jumps over the lazy dog And says Hi.
+> The quick brown fox jumps over the lazy dog And says Hi.

 #### Append to a file as a new line
 Let's start with the primary technique, discuss its shortcomings, and look for ways to make it better.

 File should be opened in append and read mode `('a+')`.
 The file's end is indicated by both the read and write cursors, the place the read cursor at the file's beginning.
 Check to see if the file is empty or not by reading some content from it.
 If the file is not empty, use the `write()` function to insert `"\n"` at the end of the file.
 Using the `write()` function, add a specified line to the file and close the file.